 Any guesses which option we picked? 🙂

 Neil is a small and an extremely scenic island in the south of the group of Andaman Islands of India.
 It is still unaffected by tourists unlike Havelock.
 But don’t get me wrong – even Havelock is not that well known.
 Two days are enough for this place but I recommend you stay here for a longer period to get a feel of this place.
 Don’t come here if you like loud parties and if that’s the motive of your vacation.
 Smoking in public is an offense and if caught, cops can fine you up to INR 500.
 However, you can smoke in the restaurants after taking permission from the owners.

 Our experience on Neil Island

 We arrived in Neil Island from Havelock Island after spending a few days there.
 Many people had suggested us to skip Neil Island altogether because they said there’s nothing to do but we’re glad we did not listen to them.
-I have to admit Havelock is more beautiful but Neil Island has some Magic in the air.
+I have to admit Havelock is more beautiful but Neil Island is smaller, empty and has some magic in the air.

 As we arrived, we were amazed to see calm blue water, which appeared to be bluer than Havelock’s water.
 The jetty area appeared deserted apart from the handful of people that got off from the ferry and but we realized later that it was one of the more crowded areas of the island.

 We caught a tuk-tuk for Tango beach resort which took us only 5 minutes to reach and costed us only INR 40.
 We could have easily walked till there, but I guess we will do that in our next visit.
 Our Hotel had some beach side cottages and many concrete rooms in the main resort area.
 Our room costed us INR 999 because we were told that there are only two places to stay on this island.